Heat Pump Rebates for Your Home

 Oil, Electric and Propane Heating ↓ See below to learn more and apply. |

-Whole-Home Rebate: CMLP offers enhanced rebates to customers who install heat pumps for whole-home heating and cooling in existing homes.
+Whole-Home Rebate: CMLP offers rebates up to $15,000 to customers who install heat pumps for whole-home heating and cooling in existing homes.
 Customers must submit a completed and signed Whole Home Heat Pump Verification Form as part of their rebate claim.
+CMLP highly recommends submission of the Optional Pre-Approval Form to confirm whole home rebate eligibility before installation.
+See the "Eligibility Criteria for All Heat Pump Projects" section below for link to form.

 For whole-home, partial home and outbuilding rebates, please refer to the eligibility sections below for further requirements, including post-installation quality assurance requirements.